arnold-c/OutbreakDetection/manuscript/manuscript.typ

 To examine the sensitivity of the detection system to background noise, we layered the measles incidence time series with one of four noise time series structures: Poisson-only noise; or dynamical noise with rubella-like parameters that could be in- or out-of-phase, or with independent seasonality to the measles dynamics.
 For Poisson-only noise, the number of non-measles febrile rash cases each day were independent draws from a Poisson distribution with mean $lambda$.
 For dynamical noise, we generated time series of cases from an SEIR model that matched the measles model in structure, but had $R_0 = 5$, mean latent period of 7 days, and mean infectious period of 14 days, and added some additional noise independently drawn from a Poisson distribution with mean equal to 15% of the average daily rubella incidence from the SEIR time series to account for non-rubella sources of febrile rash (@tbl-model-parameters) \[#emph[#strong[REFERENCES];];\].
 The seasonality for the dynamical noise was assumed to be in-phase with measles, anti-phase with measles (peak timing 6 months later), or non-seasonal.
 Only dynamical in-phase noise and Poisson-only noise are presented in the main text; the anti-phase and non-seasonal dynamical noise scenarios are presented in the supplement.

-For each noise structure, we simulated five different magnitudes of noise ($Lambda$). $Lambda$ was calculated as a multiple ($c$) of the average daily measles incidence ($angle.l Delta I_M angle.r$): $Lambda = c dot.op angle.l Delta I_M angle.r upright("where") c in { 1 , 2 , 4 , 6 , 8 }$.
-For the Poisson-noise scenarios, independent draws from a Poisson distribution with mean $lambda = Lambda$ were simulated to produce the noise time series.
-For the dynamical noise scenarios, the vaccination rate at birth was set to 85.38%, 73.83%, 50.88%, 27.89%, and 4.92% to produce equivalent mean daily noise values (to within 2 decimal places): $Lambda = angle.l Delta I_R angle.r = c dot.op angle.l Delta I_M angle.r$.
+For each noise structure, we simulated five different magnitudes of noise ($Lambda$), representing the average daily noise incidence. $Lambda$ was calculated as a multiple ($c$) of the average daily measles incidence ($angle.l Delta I_M angle.r$): $Lambda = c dot.op angle.l Delta I_M angle.r upright("where") c in { 1 , 2 , 4 , 6 , 8 }$.
+For the Poisson-noise scenarios, independent draws from a Poisson distribution with mean $c dot.op angle.l Delta I_M angle.r$ were simulated to produce the noise time series i.e., $Lambda = upright("Pois") (c dot.op angle.l Delta I_M angle.r)$.
+For the dynamical noise scenarios, the rubella vaccination rate at birth was set to 85.38%, 73.83%, 50.88%, 27.89%, and 4.92% to produce equivalent values of $Lambda$ (to within 2 decimal places): $Lambda = angle.l Delta I_R angle.r + upright("Pois") (0.15 dot.op angle.l Delta I_R angle.r)$.
 100 time series of 100 years were simulated for each scenario, before summarizing the distributions of outbreak detection methods.

 == Defining Outbreaks
 <defining-outbreaks>